Out-of-Door Academy: Campus

 The 5-acre Siesta Key Lower School Campus is on the National Register of Historic Places as Out-of-Door School.
-Located on Siesta Key in Sarasota County, FL, the Lower Campus is the only school in the U.S. located on a barrier island.
+Located on Siesta Key in Sarasota County, FL, the Lower Campus is located on a barrier island.
 The 90-acre (360,000 m2) Uihlein Campus, home to the Middle and Upper Schools is located in Lakewood Ranch.

-The Siesta Key Lower School campus is on the National Register of Historic Places as Out-of-Door School.
 In 2017, the School partnered with Mote Marine Laboratory to create a Marine Biology classroom equipped with six oversized aquariums and an interactive touch tank for students.
-ODA demonstrates a commitment to sustainability with installation of more than 550 solar panels throughout the Historic Siesta Key Campus, one of the biggest solar projects in the region.
+ODA has installed more than 550 solar panels throughout the Historic Siesta Key Campus, one of the biggest solar projects in the region.

-Renovation of the Siesta Key Campus began in 2008, and included the construction of a three-story academic building and covered athletic pavilion.
-Final renovations of the historic administrative building were completed in 2021.
+Siesta Key Campus was renovated between 2008 and 2021, which included construction of a three-story academic building and covered athletic pavilion.

 The 90-acre (360,000 m2) Uihlein Campus is located at Lakewood Ranch.
 The Uihlein Campus is home to the Middle and Upper Schools, serving grades 6-12.

 The Uihlein Campus consists of 12 main buildings which include a performing arts center which houses The Black Box Theater, the Savidge/Bowers Library, two Dart STEM labs, an augmented reality lab, makerspace labs, the Dick Vitale Family Student Center, Petrik Family Commons, in addition to classrooms.
 Athletics facilities include the Petrik Thunderdome, Gelbman Family Wellness Center, Uihlein Sports Complex, the Dietrich Family Sports Complex and Taylor Emmons Memorial Baseball Field, Malisoff Tennis Center, Thunder Athletic Complex, and Fox Field House.

 Construction began in 2008 for a performing arts center at the Uihlein Campus at Lakewood Ranch, and the center opened in 2009.
 Renovation of the Siesta Key campus and construction of new athletic facilities also began in 2008.

 Construction of a Middle School Campus (Dart STEM Center, Summer Breeze Center) was completed in 2020 adding more than 13,500 square feet of instructional space.
 The new building includes a STEM lab, augmented reality/AV lab, makerspace, art studio, and student commons in addition to flexible classrooms and learning spaces for core coursework.

 ODA installed 705 solar panels at the Uihlein campus in 2020 reducing energy consumption 65%; an additional 905 panels in 2021 further reduced commercial energy reliance.